 Entrance fee: Always Free

 The cosmos season is nearly at an end this year so don’t take too much time planning your outing!
-The blossom period is slightly different every year so hopefully this year it’s not too late!
+The blossom period is slightly different depending on the park so make sure you check before heading out!

 - What Is Kouyo?
 A Guide To Seeing Autumn Leaves In Japan

 - Chestnuts?
 Kuri?
 Marron?
 How to Enjoy Chestnuts in Japan!